dasch-swiss/dsp-api/docs/src/paradox/02-knora-ontologies/knora-base.md

 that could be used by multiple projects, and would ensure that such ontologies are not subsequently modified in ways that break compatibility with existing data.
-Functionality may be added to the Knora API server to facilitate this process.
+Functionality may be added to Knora to facilitate this process.